berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ```
 Table: network_physical_connectivity   [PLANNED]
 ├── id                   SERIAL PRIMARY KEY
-├── arc_network_id       INTEGER NOT NULL           -- FK → network.id (arc)
+├── arc_network_id       INTEGER NOT NULL           -- FK to network.id (arc)
-├── from_node_network_id INTEGER NOT NULL           -- FK → network.id (from node)
+├── from_node_network_id INTEGER NOT NULL           -- FK to network.id (from node)
-├── to_node_network_id   INTEGER NOT NULL           -- FK → network.id (to node)
+├── to_node_network_id   INTEGER NOT NULL           -- FK to network.id (to node)
-├── source_id            INTEGER NOT NULL           -- FK → source.id
+├── source_id            INTEGER NOT NULL           -- FK to source.id
 ├── created_at           TIMESTAMP DEFAULT NOW()
-├── created_by           INTEGER NOT NULL           -- FK → developer.id
+├── created_by           INTEGER NOT NULL           -- FK to developer.id
 ├── updated_at           TIMESTAMP DEFAULT NOW()
-└── updated_by           INTEGER NOT NULL           -- FK → developer.id
+└── updated_by           INTEGER NOT NULL           -- FK to developer.id
 ```

 ### **6. network_operational_connectivity (XML Connectivity)**